unFocus/Scripts-n-Styles/README.txt

 = Can I get around that somehow? =

-Sure, if you are an Admin, just go to the plugin editor and wipe out the uninstall.php (Replace everything with a space character) and then WordPress will not delete the meta data on uninstall.
+Sure, if you are an Admin, just go to the plugin editor and wipe out the uninstall.php and then WordPress will not delete the meta data on uninstall.

 == Screenshots ==

 1. The New and Improved Meta Box.

 == Changelog ==

+= 2.0.3 =
+* fixed some bugs

 = 2.0.1 =
 * Better selection of `post_types` to add Scripts-n-Styles